diixo/wordacy-crawler/README.md

 ## html-crawler

 ### crawler
-Search and collect all finding URL's to the deque.
+Crawler - search and collect all finding URL's from specified source web-page.
 Possibility to save collection into json-format

 ### tokenizer
 Tokenize sentences on separated words with splitting